YuLab-SMU/biomedical-knowledge-mining-book/README.md

 make book
 ```

-Use `make fresh` when cached computations need to be refreshed.
-The first workflow reads the committed `datasets/de_table.tsv`; regenerate it with `Rscript scripts/make_airway_de_table.R` when the documented airway/DESeq2 source needs to be refreshed.
+`make fresh` reruns cached computations.
+The first workflow reads the committed `datasets/de_table.tsv`; regenerate it with `Rscript scripts/make_airway_de_table.R` when the documented airway/DESeq2 data need to be refreshed.

-For the rolling R/Bioconductor compatibility policy, current validation versions, data provenance, network boundaries, and validation commands, see [`REPRODUCIBILITY.md`](REPRODUCIBILITY.md).
-The repository follows current release updates and revalidates the book rather than maintaining a permanent lockfile.
-The repository runs fast source checks in `validate-book.yml`; the existing publish workflow performs the complete R/Quarto render and then repeats the navigation/link checks before deployment.
+See [`REPRODUCIBILITY.md`](REPRODUCIBILITY.md) for compatibility policy, validation versions, data provenance, network boundaries, and validation commands. `validate-book.yml` runs fast source checks; the publish workflow renders the book and checks navigation and links before deployment.

 ## Live interpretation examples

-The cell-type annotation example in `interpretation.qmd` is a real workflow: it reads the local CellMarker spreadsheet, constructs marker profiles, runs `compareCluster()`/`enricher()`, and calls DeepSeek through `aisdk::set_model("deepseek:deepseek-v4-flash")`.
-The chunk loads `.env` locally when available, never prints the key, and skips only the LLM-dependent chunks when `DEEPSEEK_API_KEY` is absent.
-Clear `interpretation_cache/` when a fresh report is intentionally required.
+The cell-type annotation example in `interpretation.qmd` reads the local CellMarker spreadsheet, constructs marker profiles, runs `compareCluster()`/`enricher()`, and calls DeepSeek through `aisdk::set_model("deepseek:deepseek-v4-flash")`.
+It loads `.env` when available and skips only the LLM-dependent chunks when `DEEPSEEK_API_KEY` is absent.
+Remove `interpretation_cache/` to generate a fresh report.

-The generated `docs/` site and `*_cache/` / `*_files/` directories are build artifacts and are ignored by Git.
-Source data remain under `datasets/`, figures under `figures/`, and reusable R helpers remain at the project root because Quarto chapters refer to them by relative path.
+The generated `docs/` site and `*_cache/` / `*_files/` directories are ignored by Git.
+Keep source data under `datasets/`, figures under `figures/`, and shared R helpers at the project root because Quarto chapters use these relative paths.

-The source chapters now use task-oriented filenames.
-After each Quarto build, `scripts/write_legacy_redirects.py` creates redirects for the previous numeric and package-oriented HTML URLs, so existing links remain usable.
+Chapter files use task-oriented names. `scripts/write_legacy_redirects.py` creates redirects for older numeric and package-oriented HTML URLs so existing links continue to work.

 ## Archive policy

-All 50 current `.qmd` files are referenced by `_quarto.yml`; no unused source chapter was found in this pass, so no chapter was moved to `_archive/`.
-A future legacy chapter should be moved there only after removing it from the navigation and adding a redirect or migration note for its public anchors.
+Only move a legacy chapter to `_archive/` after removing it from the navigation and adding a redirect or migration note for its public anchors.

 ## Contributing